 Many applicants for hourly jobs are using a mobile device rather than a desktop or laptop computer for their job search.
 In addition, they are often more readily and reliably available via text and phone than email.
-A good recruiting process must include a mobilized job application platform with forms that can be easily completed even on a tiny screen.
-And remember to let job candidates choose their preferred method of communication so they don’t miss important updates about their application.
+A good recruiting process must include a mobilized job application platform.
+That includes publishing forms that can be easily completed even on a tiny screen.
+And remember to let job candidates choose their preferred method of communication.
+This way, they don’t miss important updates about their application.
 For example, recruiters may find it’s easier to set up interviews via text than trying to play the voicemail game.

 #4 Prescreen, Prescreen, Prescreen

 Screening out unacceptable candidates and finding the right ones should start with automated processes.
-Skills tests, aptitude tests, and even customized tests that determine an applicant’s ability to follow simple instructions are all helpful for culling those candidates who should not move on to the interview process.
-Online tests that don’t require a candidate to come on site can save time and expense, allowing you to hire hourly workers faster.
+Use skills tests, aptitude tests, and even customized tests that determine an applicant’s ability to follow simple instructions.
+They’re all helpful for culling those candidates who should not move on to the interview process.
+Online tests that don’t require a candidate to come on site can save time and expense.
+Thus, you can hire hourly workers faster.

 #5 Improve the Interview Process

 Interviewing fewer candidates is the most effective way to cut down time spent in the hiring of hourly workers.
 Start with phone or video chat interviews rather than in-person encounters.
 This automatically screens out people who can’t be on time for a virtual interview or who can’t communicate effectively.
 If you have the capability to do group job interviews on-site as well, this can help keep things moving.
 In any event, standardize the questions (while allowing room for ad-libbing) to keep interviews on point.

 #6 Streamline Processes to Hire Hourly Workers Faster